mawrkus/pull-request-review-guide/README.md

 - Pull request (PR) review is a learning process, for both authors AND reviewers.
 - PR review must always be done in a respectful way: we are humans, not machines.

-## Situations

-### 1

-> Alan:
-> Please dont do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't
->
-> Billy:
-> I don't understand
->
-> Alan:
-> That you don't need the copy-paste that you are doing
->
-> Billy:
-> Let’s talk, your comment does not help me understand.

-### 2

-> Jamie:
-> Do we really need this?
-I don’t see the gain
->
-> Billy:
-> It’s a polyfill used in lazyLoad.js
->
-> Jamie:
-> Yes I got that, but why not importing there instead of here… I know that the import is not executed always in lazyload.js, but I see it weird..
-Maybe a require() instead?
->
-> Billy:
-> Good point, I don’t know actually!
-> I’ll make some tests.

-### 3

-> Alan:
-> Maybe it is time to stop the tradition of providing all the arguments as props

-### 4

-> Alan
-> I'm not sure if it's a good idea to return to this, it's a screenshot from project X
->
-> Billy
-> It’s not human-friendly indeed.
-But do we need human-friendly?
->
-> Alan
-> Yes
->
-> Jamie
-> Do you know why?

 ## Guidelines

 ### For both authors and reviewers